Overview

 • 59F2293A5BCE7D4DE59E71B4207AC5D2 represents the byte payload.

-• The CBOR prefix for a crypto-seed is not used since this will be used in UR format.
+• The CBOR prefix for a seed (#6.40300) is not used since this will be stored in UR format.

 • Bytewords: obey acid good hawk whiz diet fact help taco kiwi gift view noon jugs quiz crux kiln silk tied help yell jade data